uqlibrary/uqlibrary-mylibrary/README.md

 * gulp test:local
 * gulp test:remote
 * Nightwatch is also run on Codeship for deployment testing.
 No gulp interface provided

+### Nightwatch tests run locally

+    $ cd bin/local/
+    $ gulp serve:dist
+    $ ./nightwatch.js

+You can also restrict to one browser:

+    $ ./nightwatch.js --env chrome

 ## Running with live data locally